 “These moves were based on the recognition by the industry that something needed to be done on a collaborative basis,” he says.

 “At present, there are big pressures on banks to meet the challenges of global regulation and increased cost pressures while also being nimble in reacting to market needs.
 They cannot easily do this with existing legacy systems.”

 Post-trade processing plays a vital role in client service, but represents a substantial and often stubbornly fixed cost for banks, he adds.

 The Accenture solution is intended to provide the efficiencies, scalability and regulatory capabilities in post-trade processing that can help banks rebuild their business models around more profitable services and differentiate them from the competition.
 Post-trade processing is no longer a differentiator, according to Gach.

 |Steve Racioppo, CRO, Broadridge|

+Steve Racioppo, chief revenue officer at Broadridge, says core settlement processes are now “pretty standard”, and for individual banks to continue to invest in these “makes no sense”.
 By pooling resources into an industry-standard solution, banks can reduce their costs and improve efficiency.
 The idea is to bring more financial institutions on to the solution, and the more that join, the lower the costs and risks for all involved.

 Existing customers and new prospects will be sought for the solution.
 Gach says there are already FIs in the pipeline and expects further deals to be announced before the end of the year.